jamesshore/quixote/docs/PositionDescriptor.md

 Stability: 3 - Stable
 ```

-Methods with a `PositionDescriptor` parameter can take any of the following:
+Methods with a `PositionDescriptor equivalent` parameter can take any of the following:

 * A `PositionDescriptor` instance, such as `element.top`.
 * A number representing an X or Y page coordinate in pixels.